taih304/Linux-Shell/Platforms interaction/Windows/Windows Subsystem for Linux.md

 After intalling XLaunch successfully, go to MobaXterm then connect to the Linux OS appp then run the GUI app like ``gedit``.

 If running the command for those GUI program on the Linux OS app, like ``xeyes``, there will be error: ``Error: Can't open display:``

+**Issue**: GUI can't be displayed on MobaXterm with error like below

+This issue might happen when first time install WSL and the Linux OS app.
+To solve, run ``wsl --update``